 The Humanist view of life is progressive and optimistic, in awe of human potential, living without fear of judgement and death, finding enough purpose and meaning in life, love and leaving a good legacy.

-Polly Toynbee, President of the BHA
+Polly Toynbee, former President of the BHA

 Humanism involves far more than the negation of supernaturalism.
 It requires an affirmative philosophy…translated into a life devoted to one’s own improvement and the service of all mankind.

 Humanism is a philosophy of joyous service for the greater good of all humanity, of application of new ideas of scientific progress for the benefit of all.

 Linus Pauling, 1901–1994, American scientist, Nobel Prize winner